JuanchoSL/HttpData/README.md

 - Uris
 - Uploaded files

+#### Server factory

+As an extra, we can create a full formatted Server request, ir order to retrieve a standard object from

+- using the __fromGlobals__ method and adquire data from ___SERVER__ superglobal constant without pass any parameter
+- using the __fromRequest__ method, using a pre created Request as parameter, usefull for tests and console actions

 ### FIG Message utils

 The library includes the messages utils from FIGs of PHP, includes the